Why Daily Journaling Can Improve Your Life: Clarity, Focus, and Stress Relief.

 - Journal just before brushing your teeth

 At first, five minutes of journaling might feel like nothing.
-But over time, it becomes a personal file of your growth, overcoming struggles, and your achievements.
-On days you feel like you don't have this, you can look back and see how far you have come.
-By doing this, it's also going to help you take control of your day or even life.
+However, over time, it becomes a personal record of your growth, overcoming struggles, and achievements.
+On days when you feel like you're lacking something, you can look back and see how far you have come.
+By doing this, you will also gain control over your day or even your life.
 Start tonight or even tomorrow morning, grab that pen, and let your mind run free.